GeorgeKaravas/Movie-Viewer/Readme.md

 - https://jquery.com/ Use of their libraries and Ajax

-- JavaScript for the main structure and connectivity with the rest components
+- JavaScript for the main structure and connectivity with the rest of the components

 - Notepad++ for the main text editor